andysellick/spinner/README.md

 Works best with more items in the list - 7 at least.
 Currently a bug if there are less than 5 items, fix coming soon.

+Captions are optional, just leave them out of the markup if not needed.

 The animation speed is set in two places - the JavaScript and the CSS.
 There's a variable in the less called @spinnertrans to make changing this easier.

 Code needs some refinement still.